cnu-2021/cnu-w01-workshop/README.md

 5. If you get a prompt on the bottom right of your screen, select "Add to workspace".
 This will add this new repo to the list of folders on the left pane.
 6. After it has finished cloning the repo, you should now see these files in the left pane.
 Note that these instructions here are in the file `README.md`.

+> **Terminal commands**:
+> - Launch a terminal, type `git clone https://github.com/cnu-2021/cnu-w01-workshop-group-x-team-y.git`, and press Enter.
+> - If prompted, type your GitHub username and press Enter, then type your GitHub password and press Enter.
+> - Type `cd cnu-w01-workshop-group-x-team-y` and press Enter to navigate to the new folder.

 *If you have encountered any issues so far, please call a tutor.*

-- In VSCode, open the file `hello.py`.
+- In VSCode (or in your favourite editor), open the file `hello.py`.
 This is a **Python script**, which you can recognise with the extension `.py`.
 This can only contain Python code.

 - You will see that there is already some code in there.
 Let's try to run it: in VSCode, click on the green triangle which looks like a "play" button at the top right of your screen.
 You should see the *output* of the code appear in a terminal window at the bottom of the screen.